 Caliban: Oh, for legion

-Stephano: 'Tis no government where there is no science, and bad ones where there's no honor but power hungry and devious minds instead --- and faked moon landings.
+'Tis no government where there's no science, and bad ones both where there's no honor but power hungry and devious minds instead -- and faked moon landings.

 Faked moon landings!
-Ha! ha, ha, and I'll go to Mars!
+Ha! ha, ha, and I'll go to Mars ... sans souci!

 Caliban: From east to west around our isle, of course, clockwise when spectated from above the North pole with Santa and his elves.

-With a lonely castle and the stars this could almost be Camelot.
+With a castle and the stars, this could be our Camelot.

-with sorrow by day, and perishing madness by night?
+For instance, why must I labour with sorrow by day, then perish in madness by night?
 (He drinks more) The gods have laid sore troubles on me.

 Stephano: What frequency was that?